-Steve has written and lectured extensively on product liability class actions, and has testified before the Advisory Committee on Civil Rules concerning proposed changes to the federal class action rules.
+Steve has written and lectured extensively on product liability, mass torts, multidistrict litigations and class actions.
+He has testified before the Advisory Committee on Civil Rules concerning proposed changes to the federal class action rules.
 He has successfully opposed class certification in numerous cases, including In re American Medical Systems, Inc., 75 F.3d 1069 (6th Cir.
 1996), where the Sixth Circuit granted a writ of mandamus to decertify a class.
-Steve has also defended class action settlements, including international settlements.
+The decision established “a national trend to deny class certification in drug or medical product liability/personal injury cases.”
+Steve also has defended class action settlements, including international settlements.
 In one international class action settlement with 50,000 potential claimants, he designed, supervised the implementation of, and successfully defended the adequacy of a massive class notice program in the United States, Canada, Europe, Asia, Australia, Latin America and the Middle East.